-Simple Bank was one of the pioneers of online-only banking, and built up a dedicated following thanks to its low fees and unique saving and budgeting tools.
-Now that Simple bank accounts are transitioning to BBVA USA accounts, many customers are understandably looking for another bank that shares Simple’s features and ethos.
+Simple Bank was one of the pioneers of online-only banking and built up a dedicated following thanks to its low fees and unique saving and budgeting tools.
+Now that Simple bank accounts have transitioned to BBVA USA accounts, many customers are understandably looking for another bank that shares Simple’s features and ethos.

 Here’s the thing: your current car insurance company is probably overcharging you.
 But, who has the time to look around for around a new company?